 With its creamy texture and slight natural sweetness, coconut milk might taste like something that should be bad for you, yet it’s anything but.
-Coconut milk is often considered a “miracle liquid” since coconut milk nutrition offers great ability to build up the body’s immune defenses and prevent disease.
-Coconut milk, along with it’s relatives coconut oil and coconut water are among the world’s healthiest foods.
+In fact, coconut milk is considered a “miracle liquid” in certain cultures.
+Why?
+Because coconut milk nutrition benefits include the ability to build up the body’s immune defenses and prevent disease.

 Coconut Milk Nutrition Facts